-Figure 5.20 Rolling resistance between the pallet truck wheels and the floor
+Figure 5.20 Example of rolling resistance between pallet truck wheels and floor.

-Figures 5.21a and 5.21b illustrate a comparative example between a rigid bowling ball rolling on a relatively rigid floor which explains the high speed of the ball and the ‘‘easy‘‘ rolling motion along its path while the deformable nature of the football stadium ground increases the resistance to roll of a football ball which may stop after travelling ‘‘limited distances‘‘ along the pitch.
+Figure 5.21a shows a rigid bowling ball rolling on a relatively rigid floor (which explains the high speed of the ball), demonstrating its “easy” rolling motion along its path.
+Figure 5.21b shows schematically the rolling resistance of a deformable soccer ball over a grass field.
+The ball may stop after traveling a relatively limited distance.